symfony/symfony-docs/components/asset.rst

 assets are cached.

-Instead of relying on a simple version mechanism, the Asset component allows to define advanced version strategies via PHP classes.
+Instead of relying on a simple version mechanism, the Asset component allows to define advanced versioning strategies via PHP classes.
 The two built-in strategies provided by the component are ``EmptyVersionStrategy``, which doesn't add any version to the asset, and ``StaticVersionStrategy``, which allows to set the version with a format string.